-2. Logitech MX Master– Top Productivity Ergonomic Mouse
+2. Logitech MX Master 2S– Top Productivity Ergonomic Mouse

 Located at the top of the mouse is a similarity ingenious vertical scrollwheel that also minimizes travel whenever possible.
 Its scroll mechanics automatically switches from ratchet to free scroll depending on how fast you spin the wheel.
 Say you want to quickly scroll down to the bottom of a long document- a quick flick of the top scroll wheel is all you need, instead of putting your index finger on a grueling marathon run.

-We bestow the Logitech MX Master with the best ergonomic productivity mouse title, as it’s not just ideally sculptured to minimize clenching and in turn joint pain, but designed to maximize your efficiency when working on everyday tasks.
+We bestow the Logitech MX Master 2S with the best ergonomic productivity mouse title, as it’s not just ideally sculptured to minimize clenching and in turn joint pain, but designed to maximize your efficiency when working on everyday tasks.
 The Logitech Flow technology is a feature anyone with more than one PC or laptop will come to appreciate greatly.
 The smart thumb and top scroll wheels takes a big bite out of the need to physically move the mouse around when performing certain common tasks, boosting your productivity.
 And last but not least, the hand sculpted design and 4000 DPI resolution makes this mouse a dream to use for everything from drag and drop, point and click, to gaming and CAD.

 - Excellent ergonomic design with a large and high profile to cradle most hands

 - 5 programmable buttons, including a Innovative horizontal and vertical scroll wheels to reduce wrist movements and boost productivity.

 - High 4000 DPI resolution for extra sensitivity in gaming or CAD.